nateplusplus/pushin-docs/README.md

 This is the developer documentation website for the [PushIn.js plugin](https://github.com/nateplusplus/pushin).

+This is built off of create-react-app and deployed to Netlify.

 ## Available Scripts

 In the project directory, you can run: